 For the bride that wears false lashes on the reg and puts on a full face to go to the grocery store, a glam eye look is just the most obvious choice.
 Contoured cheeks and a full pout complete this dramatic bridal look.

 Keep your bridal look classic with soft shadow and elegantly placed single false lashes at the corners of the eyes.
 We love the way this effortless look complement's the bride's features.

 An evening wedding pairs well with the glitz and glamour of a golden bronzed eye look.
-Complete with nude lips and highlighted cheeks and you're sure to be glowing all night long.
+Complete with nude lips and highlighted cheeks, you're sure to be glowing all night long.

 Soft and Blended Browns